Gcat101/open-source-food/README.md

 5. Add your file to /recipes/(first letter of your meal (# if other)) directory,

+6. Name it like spaghetti-bolognese.md

-6. Open a pull request.
+7. Open a pull request.

 ## FAQ